hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk2/index.md

     mod.rs       - The entry to the expr module: re-exports Expr and its parser expr.rs      - The Expr definition
     parser.rs    - The Expr parser
-  reduced_expr/  - See the bonus
+  rexpr.rs       - See the bonus
-    rexpr.rs
 ```

 Your job this week it to: